SecurityPhoton/Yubico/README.md

 `ssh-keygen -i -m pkcs8 -f ./my-public-key.pem > id_for_your_yubikey_cert.pub`

 Next ssh-keygen is used to convert the extracted public key (my-public-key.pem) into an OpenSSH public key format *(id_for_your_yubikey_cert.pub)* that can be used with SSH.
 The *-i* flag specifies that the input file is in SSH2-compatible format. *-m pkcs8* specifies the format for the key to import/export as PKCS#8.
 > PKCS#8 stands for Public-Key Cryptography Standards #8.
-It's a standard syntax used for storing and exchanging private key information ?in a secure manner, defined in the PKCS series by RSA Laboratories
+It's a standard syntax used for storing and exchanging private key information in a secure manner, defined in the PKCS series by RSA Laboratories

 The output of this conversion is redirected *(>)* and saved to a file named *id_for_your_yubikey_cert.pub*.